Chatbot UX

 Provide Clear and Concise Responses

 Chatbots are designed for users who want fast, accurate top-line answers.
 Overly long responses can be overwhelming to users and impede task completion.
-Strive for answers that are full, but not wordy.
+Strive for answers that are comprehensive, yet concise.

 Best practices for response optimization: